novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 'Why are they giving so much?'

-But she couldn't hesitate forever, so she quickly took out checks and placed them in the pig's mouth.
+But she couldn't hesitate either, so she quickly took out checks and placed them in the pig's mouth.

 Instead of one, she placed several.